RadialDevGroup/ombudsman/development/STORY_WRITING.md

 ### Break up stories

-Stories are expected to take approximately 1/2 day each.
+Stories are expected to take approximately a day each.
 This is an average.
 If, however, you find you are working on the same story for several days, consider breaking the story into smaller pieces.
 Take for example:

 **A Story about file uploads**